PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security.md

 ## The Benchmark

-To start off, the best laptops I have found are modern the Dell Latitude/Precision laptops with an Intel vPRO Enterprise CPU.
-The second best group of laptops I have found are modern Lenovo Thinkpads with Intel vPRO Enterprise or AMD Ryzen Pro CPUs.
+To start off, the best laptops I have found are modern the Dell Latitude/Precision laptops with an Intel vPro Enterprise CPU.
+The second best group of laptops I have found are modern Lenovo Thinkpads with Intel vPro Enterprise or AMD Ryzen Pro CPUs.
 These are relatively easy to acquire and share these common security properties:

 - Have Intel Boot Guard or AMD Platform Secure Boot to protect the firmware
 - Have regular firmware updates (Monthly updates for Dell, and Bi-monthly updates for Thinkpads)